 One such wedding was that of an Ossett couple – James Oldroyd and Maria Dews who, with their children, eventually emigrated to America.
 Their grandchildren sold James and Maria’s marriage certificate, which was written by Patrick Brontë.
 It realised $7,000!

 A plan of Flushdyke dated 1771.
-I hope you are able to read it.
+Click to enlarge it.

 I wonder what the dispute was about.
 You’ll notice that one of the defendants is Joseph Ingham.The Inghams are one of the oldest recorded families in Ossett, dating back at least to the time of the English Civil War.
 The earliest recorded Ossett Ingham is William Ingham (1615-1670) who was a felt maker, yeoman and Ossett landowner.